Nukleus-Language/nukleus/README.md

 To get started with Nukleus, follow these steps:

-1. Install the Nukleus compiler[WIP, slow interpreter is provided for testing] and set up your development environment.
+1. Install the Nukleus compiler[WIP, slow interpreter will be provided for testing] and set up your development environment.
 2. Explore the Nukleus documentation[WIP] to familiarize yourself with the language syntax and features.
 3. Try out the example programs provided in the repository.
 4. Write your own Nukleus programs and contribute to the growing community!